Describe Wawa Laptop

-WAWA Laptop, the first laptop developed in Peru, made from recycled material and powered by a portable solar panel, is aimed at democratising access to technology and education for children and youth in Peru, the region and the world.
+WAWA Laptop, the first laptop developed in Peru, made from recycled material and powered by a portable solar panel, is aimed at democratizing access to technology and education for children and youth in Peru, the region, and the world.
 We are aligned with the Sustainable Development Goals developed by the United Nations Organisation, with emphasis on the SDG 4 Quality Education.

-Our proposal has received national and international recognition, among these being StartUp Peru 7G-2019 and our CEO Alejandra Carrasco, has been recognised in the list of "50 female founders you need to know" in Peru, published by Ruta Startup on January 15, 2020.
+Our proposal has received national and international recognition, among these being startups Peru 7G-2019 and our CEO Alejandra Carrasco, has been recognized in the list of "50 female founders you need to know" in Peru, published by Ruta Startup on January 15, 2020.
 During these challenging times, we received a mini-grant of COVenture19 to keep helping children during the pandemic crisis through our donation campaign.

-We are dedicated to providing opportunities to students, teachers, families and communities living in urban and rural areas of Peru through providing an eco-sustainable product.
-Since the case is made of recycled wood, it can be energised with solar panels, works with free software and contributes to a circular economy.
+We are dedicated to providing opportunities to students, teachers, families, and communities living in urban and rural areas of Peru through providing an eco-sustainable product.
+Since the case is made of recycled wood, it can be energized with solar panels, works with free software, and contributes to a circular economy.
 In addition, we have a comprehensive action plan that seeks to train students in the development of their soft skills and techniques.

-We encountered this problem when my family travelled for work to the interior of Peru and found a sad reality in education.
-They went to Iñapari, a beautiful town between the border of Peru and Brazil, a school without a teacher, without educational materials and without technology.
+We encountered this problem when my family traveled for work to the interior of Peru and found a sad reality in education.
+They went to Iñapari, a beautiful town between the border of Peru and Brazil, a school without a teacher, without educational materials, and without technology.

 From this experience, we decided to take action and in 2017 we launched Wawa Laptop.
 We are beneficiaries of the 7G (Seventh Generation) of Startup Peru, we have a patent as a utility model.
 We have been impacting in 03 public schools, benefiting 700 students in the pandemic and due to donations made, we have had about 4500 communications requesting information so we launched a donation campaign called "Donate a WAWA Laptop, educate a child", (https://www.wawalaptop.com) which seeks to benefit 1200 students in 19 departments in the country.